CybercentreCanada/assemblyline-service-cuckoo/README.md

 ### Azure Deployment
 A document has been prepared on our side to assist with the deployment of Cuckoo using Azure resources.
 The release date of this document is TBD.
+In the meantime, the PR associated with this deployment is [here](https://github.com/cuckoosandbox/cuckoo/pull/3120)

 ### Additional Features
 dll_multi.py - Execute multiple exports